Whistleblower Retaliation: Risks Both Sides Need to Know

 The U.S. Department of Labor is a governing organization that fulfills its mission through its agencies and offices.
 Five agencies under its roof enforce anti-retaliation and whistleblower protection laws along with all other employment-related laws and regulations.
 Let’s look at those agencies and what they do for whistleblowers:

-• Occupational Safety and Health Administration (OSHA) executes more than 20 laws that protect whistleblowers.
-It prohibits retaliation against employees that report matters related to the violation of law, employee safety, financial fraud, and others.
+- Occupational Safety and Health Administration (OSHA) executes more than 20 laws that protect whistleblowers.
+It prohibits retaliation against employees who report matters related to the violation of law, employee safety, financial fraud, and others.
 Employees can file their complaints online, and OSHA officials will investigate the issue if they deem it necessary.

 Employers should familiarize themselves with these laws and ensure their executive team members and managers understand and comply with them.
 The best way to protect your company and yourself is to abide by the laws and respect your employees.

 The key is to create a healthy work environment and encourage people to speak up if they have any concerns.
-If your employees come to you first before reporting their findings to government officials, it will allow you to investigate and rectify any wrongdoings.
+If your employees come to you first before reporting their findings to government officials, you can investigate and rectify any wrongdoings.

 Whistleblower Retaliation Risks for Employers